Skip to main contentSkip to navigation

 DMDE costs $20.
 Why would I pay for professional recovery?

 DMDE starting at $20 (Express license) is one of the best values in logical recovery software.
 If your drive is physically healthy and DMDE can complete a scan, use it.
 Professional recovery addresses a different category of problem: physical hardware failure where the drive cannot respond to standard read commands.
-HDD recovery at our lab starts at $100 for simple copies and goes up to $2,000 for platter-level damage.
-SSD recovery starts at $200 and goes up to $1,500 for advanced board rebuilds.
+HDD recovery at our lab runs $100–$2,000 depending on severity.
+SSD recovery runs $200–$1,500.
 Free evaluation, no charge if we cannot recover data.
 The $20 software and the lab service solve different problems.

 My drive disconnects every time DMDE starts scanning.
 Why?